 The grey partridge was once an extremely common gamebird in Britain (6); before 1940 an average of 2 million individuals were shot each year (2).
 Between 1969 and 1990, however, the UK population fell by more than 50% (7), and a 1993 estimate put the population at 150,000 pairs.
 The main reason for this huge decline is thought to be changes in agricultural practices, such as the widespread loss of suitable nesting sites due to agricultural intensification.
 The increased use of herbicides and pesticides has reduced the availability of insect food for chicks.
 Furthermore, farm operations, particularly early mowing, carried out by machinery have caused massive losses of nests (7).

 The grey partridge is a priority species under the UK Biodiversity Action Plan (UK BAP); the plan aims to halt the decline by 2005, and maintain and enhance the range of the species (7).
-The Game Conservancy Trust (GCT) is working to encourage land managers and farmers to manage their land in ways that benefit the grey partridge.
-Measures include the provision of suitable nesting areas, feeding areas for summer and winter (stubble fields and conservation headlands) and predator control.
-Research by the GTC into the ecology of the grey partridge is ongoing, and aims to guide suitable habitat management for the benefit of this species (6).
+The Game and Wildlife Conservancy Trust (GWCT) is working to encourage land managers and farmers to manage their land in ways that benefit the grey partridge.
+Measures include the provision of suitable nesting areas, feeding areas for summer and winter (stubble fields and conservation headlands), reintroduction programmes and predator control.
+Research by the GWCT into the ecology of the grey partridge is ongoing, and aims to guide suitable habitat management for the benefit of this species (6).

 The UK Biodiversity Action Plan for this species is available at UK BAP.